Forms

 • you need to import the widget from the py4web.utils.form library

-• before the form definition, you define the universe field form style with the line:
+• before the form definition, you define the color field form style with the line:

 The result is the same as before, but now we have a radio button widget instead of the dropdown menu!